sonntagsgesicht/businessdate/doc/sphinx/api.rst

 BusinessDate Base Classes
 *************************

-`BusinessDate` inherits from one of two possible base classes.
+:class:`BusinessDate` inherits from one of two possible base classes.
-One itself inherited by a native `float` class.
+One itself inherited by a native :class:`float` class.
-The other inherited from `datetime.date` class.
+The other inherited from :class:`datetime.date` class.

 Both classes are implemented to offer future releases the flexibility to switch from one super class to another if such offers better performance.

-Currently `BusinessDate` inherits from `BaseDateDatetimeDate` which offers more elaborated functionality.
+Currently :class:`BusinessDate` inherits from :class:`BaseDateDatetimeDate <basedate.BaseDateDatetimeDate>` which offers more
+elaborated functionality.

 ..
-Warning:: Future releases of `businessdate` may be backed by different base classes.
+Warning:: Future releases of :mod:`businessdate` may be backed by different base classes.

 .. autoclass:: businessdate.basedate.BaseDateFloat